preames/public-notes/unintended-instructions.rst

 Another way to achieve the same for ``wrpkru`` would be to write all ones to ``eax`` before the intended instruction.
 If we reach the post-check with the value still in ``eax``, we know that either a) the intended path was followed, or b) the unintend path disabled access to all pkey regions.
 (This doesn't work for our example because ``eax`` is not free.)

-As you'll notice, the reasoning here is highly specific to particular unintended instruction being targetted for mitigation.
+As you'll notice, the reasoning here is highly specific to particular unintended instruction being targeted for mitigation.

 A deeper look at Intel CET
 --------------------------